-The period from our initial contact with a potential customer and their first purchase of our solution typically ranges from three to nine months, and in some cases may be significantly longer.
-The range in the sales cycle can be impacted by multiple factors, including an increasing trend towards more formal request for proposal processes and more competition within our industry, as well as formal budget timelines which impact timing of purchases by target customers.
+The period from our initial contact with a potential customer and such customer's first purchase of our solution typically ranges from three to nine months, and in some cases may be significantly longer.
+Sales of additional solutions to existing customers may also experience sales cycles ranging from three to nine months, or longer.
+The range in the sales cycle can be impacted by multiple factors, including an increasing trend towards more formal request for proposal processes and more competition within our industry, delays associated with the impact of COVID-19, as well as formal budget timelines which impact timing of purchases by target customers.
 New products, including those that may compete with or replace our former product offerings, tend to have a longer and more unpredictable revenue ramp period because of varying customer adoption rates.
 As a result of these factors, we have only limited ability to forecast the timing and type of initial sales.
 This, in turn, makes it more difficult to forecast our financial performance.
 Additionally, as we expand our revenue generating model such that third parties may pay network connection fees based on sales they make, our ability to forecast revenue from such arrangements may not be predictable.